irumiha/bareplay/README.md

 #### There is no code generation step.

-`routes` file is replaced with [SIRD](https://www.playframework.com/documentation/2.8.x/ScalaSirdRouter) router definition, and Twirl templates are replaced with [ScalaTags](https://com-lihaoyi.github.io/scalatags/).
+`routes` file is replaced with a [SIRD](https://www.playframework.com/documentation/2.8.x/ScalaSirdRouter) router definition, and Twirl templates are replaced with [ScalaTags](https://com-lihaoyi.github.io/scalatags/).

 Everything that was in the `conf` directory has moved to `src/main/resources`.